cqframework/XmiParser/README.md

 structures to enable subclasses to quickly validate, generate HTML from the model or convert to other forms.

-Parser will iterate over each element and package in the model.
+The package is a collection of a few Groovy classes.
+The base XmiParser class does all the parsing of the XMI model iterating over each element and package in the model then adding those to several data structures including lookup tables to walk through the model.

 The HTML generator generates javadoc-like HTML documentation with javadoc summary pages and detailed class-level pages.